CreativeInquiry/PEmbroider/distribution/PEmbroider/README.md

 ### Troubleshooting

-If you're having trouble, have a look at the [Processing Wiki](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library) for more information, or contact the author [Your Name](http://yoururl.com).
+If you're having trouble, have a look at the [Processing Wiki](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library) for more information, or contact the author [The Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org).